NoaBar/noabar.github.io/index.md

 City Tour
 =========
-Tourism has a lot of influence on a city: bringing visitors, creating jobs.
+Tourism has a lot of influence on a city, bringing visitors and creating jobs.
 Using a few fragments and one menu I built a simple app for the use of tourists, new students and residents in the city of Jerusalem (my home town).
-The app points out attractions, gives information about them and allows the users to navigate to their desired attraction using Google Maps.
+The app points out attractions, gives information about them and allows the users to navigate using Google Maps.

 [Click here for more images](CityTourGallery)